Sean Casey (baseball): Awards and accomplishments

 With Conan O'Brien, Casey is a founder of Labels Are For Jars, an innovative anti-hunger organization based in Lawrence, Massachusetts.

 In a May 16, 2007, Sports Illustrated Player's Poll, Casey won the distinction of being considered the "friendliest player in baseball", after winning 46% of the votes.
 464 MLB players participated in the survey.
 Hal McCoy, a Cincinnati Reds beat writer for 35 years, has said, "There's no debate, and there never will be a debate.
 Sean Casey is the nicest guy in professional baseball.
 Ever."

 On August 26, 2008, Casey was inducted into the Irish American Baseball Hall of Fame.

 On January 29, 2009, Casey was inducted into the Kinston Professional Baseball Hall of Fame.

 Casey was inducted to the Cincinnati Reds Baseball Hall of Fame (along with Dan Driessen and John Reilly) on June 23, 2012.

 In 2014, Casey was inducted into the Virginia Sports Hall of Fame.

 Personal life

-Casey resides in Upper St. Clair Township, Pennsylvania, with his wife, Sarah, and four children, Andrew, Jake, Carli, and Jillian.
+Casey resides in Upper St. Clair Township, Pennsylvania, with his wife, Sarah.
+He has four children—Andrew, Jake, Carli, and Jillian—from his previous marriage to Mandi Casey.